Last Updated on May 2, 2026

 See a Classical Performance at BBC Proms

 Set at a date to see a classical performances at the magnificent Royal Albert Hall which hosts over 40 days of concerts as part of the BBC Proms.
-The Proms open on 18th July 2025.
+The Proms open on 17th July 2026.

 Take a Picnic To Primrose Hill

 Enjoy magnificent views of the city while tucking into a picnic at the top of Primrose Hill.
-Primrose Hill is located at the top end of Regents Park.
+Primrose Hill is located at the top end of Regent’s Park.
 Why not combine your picnic with a visit to Camden Market which is about 10 minutes walk away?

 Watch The Annual Tennis Tournament at Wimbledon